NyuB/expekt-test/README.md

 1) the `expect(` call should be written in place, not aliased
 2) the expected content should be in a triple-quoted-string block
-3) the starting triple-quotes should be the next token after the `expect(` call (not nested in parentheses or aliased))
+3) the opening triple-quotes should be the next token after the `expect(` call (not nested in parentheses or aliased))

 #### OK: